mozman/libezdxf/docs/notes.md

 Using an `unique_ptr` to store entities in the database shows clearly who owns the entity!

+Simple hash-map entity database:
+Key is the entity handle & `0x3FF`, which creates 1024 different hash values.
+The DXF entities are stored as unique pointers in an unordered `std::vector`.
+Top level structure is another `std::vector` which stores an entity sub-list for each hash value.
+A simple linear search is used to find entities by handle in this sub-lists.
+This should be fast enough, access by handle will not be the main access method, references between various DXF entities will be stored as raw pointers.

 ### Entities/Objects

 **Entities are not destroyed during the lifetime of a DXF document!**